Matthew Morse Booker

 My work examines the intersection between human beings and the natural world in North America, with a particular focus on coastal cities.
 I study the boundaries of history, ecology, law and food production.

-My latest book, coedited with Chad Ludington, is Food Fights: How the Past Matters to Contemporary Food Debates (UNC Press, November 2019).
-It offers historical perspective on our current food debates. https://www.uncpress.org/book/9781469652894/food-fights/
+In 2019 Chad Ludington and I co-edited Food Fights: How the Past Matters to Contemporary Food Debates (UNC Press).
+In the volume, leading scholars offer historical perspective on our current food debates, from gendered expectations of home cooking to GMOs and industrial food. https://www.uncpress.org/book/9781469652894/food-fights/

 My current book project is The Rise and Fall of the Edible City.
 This is a history of local food production within American cities during the industrial and urban revolutions of the late nineteenth and early twentieth centuries.
 The project began in a fellowship at the Rachel Carson Center in Munich, Germany in 2014, advanced at the National Endowment for the Humanities-funded Munson Institute on the maritime commons at Mystic, Connecticut, in 2016, as a fellow at the National Humanities Center in 2016-2017, and as an Alumni Fellow at the Rachel Carson Center in Munich in 2019.